By Dr. Charlotte Russell, Clinical Psychologist & Founder

 5. Eat at Ristorante Margot

-Located in the Prati district, Margot Restaurant was our favourite meal in Rome.
+Located in the Prati district, Margot Restaurant was our favorite meal in Rome.
 It also happened to be a stone’s throw from our hotel, more on this later.
 The restaurant which serves traditional Roman food with a modern twist.
 They have an outside area decorated with fairy lights, which was very pretty and romantic.

 8 things to do in Rome The Travel Psychologist